Timeline Drift: How Consciousness Moves Between Probable Realities

 When Reality Continues, But Something Feels Off

-• memory mismatches that cannot be verified
+• inconsistencies in memories that cannot be confirmed

 This is closely related to déjà vu without a traceable source, where recognition occurs without recall — not because memory failed, but because the configuration matches an internal pattern rather than a remembered event.